The explosion was reportedly heard 4800 km (3000 miles) away, where people described the sound as "cannon fire from a nearby ship”.

 The Batavia gasworks (North Jakarta), 160 km (99 miles) away from the source, registered a sound pressure level spike of more than 2½ inches of mercury (8.5 kPa), equivalent to 172 decibels.
 The sound pressure wave traveled the globe seven times in total over the following five days.

 In comparrison Microphone Type 4966-L-001 is designed for high sound pressure level (SPL) measurements – such as in the proximity of a jet engine - provides a dynamic range of 144 dB.

 Coral block thrown onto the shore of Java after the Krakatoa eruption of 1883.

-Nature is a law unto itself, and there is nothing we can do to combat its extremities, in this case extreme sound.
+Nature is a law unto itself, and there is nothing we can do to combat its extremities, in this case, extreme sound.
 However, we can do something about sounds created by man.
-On pages 34 – 38 you can read about the big noise in Europe where new laws and standards are shaping traffic.
+Read about the deafening noise in Europe where new laws and standards are constantly taking shape.